jesabelle94/mywork/README.md

 ## Get Started

-In order to do this project, it requires to download and install all the required software, and set up GitHub account:
+To undertake this project, it is necessary to download and install all the required software, as well as set up a GitHub account.
 - [Cmder](https://cmder.app/)
 - [Anaconda](https://www.anaconda.com/products/individual)
 - [Visual Studio Code (VS Code)](https://code.visualstudio.com/Download)